eudoxia0/eudoxia0.github.io/article/_posts/2027-01-01-books-i-enjoyed-in-2026.md

 # Non-Fiction

-- _The End of Time_ by Julian Barbour
+- _The End of Time_ by Julian Barbour.
-- _In the Beginning...Was the Command Line_ by Neal Stephenson
+- _In the Beginning...Was the Command Line_ by Neal Stephenson.
-- _Syntactic Structures_ by Noam Chomsky
+- _Syntactic Structures_ by Noam Chomsky.
-- _The Writing Life_ by Annie Dillard
+- _The Writing Life_ by Annie Dillard.
-- _Envisioning Information_ by Edward R. Tufte
+- _Envisioning Information_ by Edward R. Tufte.
   - lots of railway timetables
 - _What Was Man Created For?
-The Philosophy of the Common Task_ by Nikolai Fyodorovich Fyodorov
+The Philosophy of the Common Task_ by Nikolai Fyodorovich Fyodorov.
-- _Advanced Automation for Space Missions_ by Robert Freitas
+- _Advanced Automation for Space Missions_ by Robert Freitas.
 - _In Miserable Slavery_ by Douglas Hall.
-- _Ecology of the Planted Aquarium_ by Diana Walstad
+- _Ecology of the Planted Aquarium_ by Diana Walstad.
-- _A City on Mars_ by Zach and Kelly Weinersmith
+- _A City on Mars_ by Zach and Kelly Weinersmith.
-- _Computer Power and Human Reason: From Judgment to Calculation_
+- _Computer Power and Human Reason: From Judgment to Calculation_.
-- _Where Is My Flying Car?: A Memoir of Future Past_
+- _Where Is My Flying Car?: A Memoir of Future Past_.

 # Textbooks

-- _Handbook of Practical Logic and Automated Reasoning_ by John E. Harrison
+- _Handbook of Practical Logic and Automated Reasoning_ by John E. Harrison.
-- _Quantum Computation and Quantum Information_ by Michael Nielsen and Isaac Chuang
+- _Quantum Computation and Quantum Information_ by Michael Nielsen and Isaac Chuang.
-- _The Machinery of Life_ by David S. Goodsell
+- _The Machinery of Life_ by David S. Goodsell.
-- _Understanding Data: A 21st Century Approach to Statistics and Data Science_
+- _Understanding Data: A 21st Century Approach to Statistics and Data Science_.
-- _Molecular Neuropharmacology: A Foundation for Clinical Neuroscience_
+- _Molecular Neuropharmacology: A Foundation for Clinical Neuroscience_.

 [acc]: https://en.wikipedia.org/wiki/Arthur_C._Clarke
 [ann]: https://en.wikipedia.org/wiki/Annihilation_(VanderMeer_novel)